 In short, analysis of historical constructions requires different and more distinguished tools than in case of new constructions.
 Historical constructions mean often masonry constructions.
 DIANA has a track of unique program that gives the possibility to analyse masonry structures in detail or as a whole, under standard or extreme loading such as earthquakes.

-In addition to the historic construction specific technical data and specifications below, see also the general technical information.
+In addition to the historic construction specific technical data and specifications below, see also the general functionality information (to the right of this page).
 Our range of brochures are also available for download.
 Or, if you have a specific question about DIANA that you would like to ask, please use the webform.